 - Targeted Youth; “Youth for Christ” mentoring for individuals and small groups.

 - Parent Partnership Service provides support to families by providing impartial advice about SEND processes including referral procedures for statutory assessment (EHCP)

-- CAF procedures are in place where appropriate to support students and families.
+- Early Help procedures are in place where appropriate to support students and families.

 - Alternative education providers for a small number of students where required e.g. LAMP; The Vineyard